Mary Dyer: Quakers in Massachusetts

 Of all the New England colonies, Massachusetts was the most active in persecuting the Quakers, but the Plymouth, Connecticut and New Haven colonies also shared in their persecution.
 When the first Quakers arrived in Boston in 1656 there were no laws yet enacted against them, but this quickly changed, and punishments were meted out with or without the law.
 It was primarily the ministers and the magistrates who opposed the Quakers and their evangelistic efforts.
 A particularly vehement persecutor, the Reverend John Norton of the Boston church, clamored for the law of banishment upon pain of death.
 He is the one who later wrote the vindication to England, justifying the execution of the first two Quakers in 1659.

 The punishments doled out to the Quakers intensified as their perceived threat to the Puritan religious order increased.
-These included the stocks and pillory, lashes with a three-corded, knotted whip, fines, imprisonment, mutilation (having ears cut off), banishment and death.
-When whipped, women were stripped to the waist, thus being publicly exposed, and whipped until bleeding.
-Such was the fate of Dyer's Newport neighbor, Herodias Gardiner who had made a perilous journey through a 60-mile wilderness to get to Weymouth in the Massachusetts colony.
+Dyer's Newport neighbor, Herodias Gardiner who had made a perilous journey through a 60-mile wilderness to get to Weymouth in the Massachusetts colony was punished by being whipped ten times.
 She had made the arduous trek with another woman and with her "Babe sucking at her Breast" to give her Quaker testimony to friends in Weymouth.
 Similarly, Katherine Marbury Scott, the wife of Richard Scott, and a younger sister of Anne Hutchinson, had received ten lashes for petitioning for the release of future son-in-law, Christopher Holder, who was imprisoned.
 This was the setting into which Mary Dyer stepped, upon her return from England.